Louis-Aime/Milesian-calendar/Milesian_calendar_in_short.md

 ### Built for globality
 The Milesian month names are easy to build in any language: the ordinal followed by the sound "m".
 So "Unème, secondème, tertème..." in French, "Firstem, Secondem, Thirdem..." in English, and so on.
 No special name to learn by heart.
 ### Unambiguous historical dates
 Our calendar as a complex history.
-Initially, Julius Caesar introduced it in 709 Ab Urbe Condita (i.e. after Rom's founding):
+Julius Caesar introduced it in 709 Ab Urbe Condita (i.e. after Rome was founded):
 The 1 January 45 B.C. (-44 for astronomers) was the first date of this calendar, called the Julian calendar.
 From that date on, months had the length they have today, in particular February, month of infernal powers, with 28 days.
 The leap day was obtained by doubling the sixth day before 1 March: *bis sextus dies*, hence the word *bissextile*.

 In the Julian calendar, leap years occur every four years, with no exception.
-But the tropic year is a little shorter.
-As a consequence, in the 16th century, the Spring equinox would occur around on 11 March rather than on 21 March, and the computation of Easter, the most important feast fot the Christian, was becoming a problem.
+But the tropical year is a little shorter than one year and six hours.
+As a consequence, in the 16th century, the Spring equinox would occur on 11 March rather than on 21 March, and the computation of Easter, the most important feast for Christians, was becoming a problem.
 Pope Gregorius 13 introducing a new calendar in 1582, whereby:
-* 10 days were suppressed: 4 October 1582 was followed by 15 October in Rom, 9 December 1582 was followed by 20 December in France, and so on in the catholic countries of Europe;
+* 10 days were suppressed: 4 October 1582 was followed by 15 October in Rome, 9 December 1582 was followed by 20 December in France,
+and so on in the catholic countries of Europe;
 * intercalation rule were changed: century years like 1700, 1800, 1900 would no more be leap years, but year divisible by 400 like 1600 and 2000 would remain leap years;
-* the computus, i.e. the rule for computing the date of Easter date, was enhanced.
+* the computus, i.e. the rule for computing the date of Easter, was enhanced.
 This is our Gregorian calendar.
 Unfortunately, the non-catholic countries did not apply the reform at the same time.
 Thus, a same date may refer to different days.
-Shakespeare and Cervantes died both on 23 April 1616, but [the former died in England 10 days afer the latter in the Kingdom of Spain.](http://www.calendriermilesien.org/shakespeare-et-cervantes.html).
+Both Shakespeare and Cervantes died on 23 April 1616, but [the former died in England 10 days afer the latter in the Kingdom of Spain.](http://www.calendriermilesien.org/shakespeare-et-cervantes.html).

 The Milesian calendar avoids such ambiguous dates.

 ### Understanding long term season changes
 Astronomers and historians use the "proleptic Julian calendar" for dates before Julius Caesar introduced it.
 This leads to misunderstandings: The heliacal rising of Sirius, which announced the flood of the Nile, would occur on 16 July in 3300 B.C., and would occur on 19 July at the time of Caear and Cleopatra.
 Shifted by 3 days ?
 In reality, [it was 27 days later in the tropical year.](http://www.calendriermilesien.org/la-derive-de-sirius.html)

 ## Why Milesian ?
 This name was chosen as a tribute to Thales of Miletus.
 Herodote writes that Thales was the first scientist who said that a tropic year held 365 ¼ days, instead of exactly 365.

 ## Introducing the Milesian calendar to today's world
 Our belief is that the Milesian calendar should be introduced as a possible alternative to the Gregorian calendar.
 The former should not supersede the latter before it as proven its utility for studying matters in relation with the tropical years: climate, agriculture, seasonal economics, history etc.

 A minimum set of easy to use computing tools is necessary.
 May they be found in this repository.
-And may anyone interested in the Milesian calendar project make comment and contribute.
+And may anyone interested in the Milesian calendar project make comments and contribute.